-My research focus is on honey bee nutrition, impacts of pesticides on honey bees and honey bee behavior and biology.
-I work on research related to pollination, insect nutrition, molecular ecology, neuroethology, insect ecotoxicology, insect physiology, chemical ecology etc. I am also interested in extending my expertise to studying pests.
+I am an entomologist working on honey bee nutrition, impacts of pesticides, pests and pathogens on honey bees and honey bee behavior and biology.
+I employ various research techniques such as molecular ecology, neuroethology, insect physiology, ecotoxicology, mass spectrometry and apicultural practices to address my current research questions.
+I am also interested in extending my expertise to studying insect pests.

 I. Peer reviewed

 1. Chakrabarti, P.*, Carlson, E.A., Lucas, H.M., Melathopoulos, A.P., Sagili, R.R.* (2020) Field rates of Sivanto™ (flupyradifurone) and Transform® (sulfoxaflor) increase oxidative stress and induce apoptosis in honey bees (Apis mellifera L.).
 PLoS ONE 15(5): e0233033.
 (IF 2.776)

 2. Chakrabarti, P.*, Lucas, H.M. and Sagili, R.R.
 (2020) Novel Insights into Dietary Phytosterol Utilization and Its Fate in Honey Bees (Apis mellifera L.).
 Molecules 25: 571.
 DOI: 10.3390/molecules25030571 (IF 3.060)

 3. Chakrabarti, P.*, Lucas, H.M. and Sagili, R.R.
 (2019) Evaluating effects of a critical micronutrient (24-methylenecholesterol) on honey bee physiology.
 Annals of the Entomological Society of America.
 DOI: 10.1093/aesa/saz067.
 (IF 1.665)